 Content provides the concepts of optimal patient care, including consideration for the physical and psychological needs of the patient and family.
 Routine and emergency patient care procedures are described, as well as infection control procedures using standard precautions.
-The role of the radiographer in patient education is identified and will include a lab component.
 Additionally, the course content provides a foundation in ethics and law related to the practice of medical imaging.
 An introduction to terminology, concepts and principles will be presented.
 Students will examine a variety of ethical and legal issues found in clinical practice.
-See degree plan for credit to contact hour ratio.
+Prerequisite: Acceptance into the Radiologic Technology Program and departmental permission.
+Will not satisfy general education science requirements.